deen257/cd0037-API-Development-and-Documentation-exercises/6_Final_Starter/README.md

 # BOOKSHELF
-This project is a bookshelf application showing detailed information on each individual book, students are able to add, remove and search up book from this datatbase libary.
+This project is a bookshelf application showing detailed information on each individual book, students are able to add, remove and search up book from this datatbase library.

 ## GETTING STARTED
 ### Prequisites and local deployment